 Certainly.
-Any subscriber to ENR who provides us with his or her e-mail address receives the following five e-mail newsletters.
+Any subscriber to ENR who provides us with his or her e-mail address receives the following seven e-mail newsletters.

 - ENR News Alerts — daily e-mails issued five days each week containing breaking news stories, some written by ENR staff members, and some links to wire service or newspaper stories which our web editors feel are of vital interest to ENR subscribers.

 - ENR Insider — a weekly e-mail newsletter which contains links to articles in that week’s issue of ENR, plus the latest blog posts.

 - ENR FutureTech — a biweekly newsletter with news, analysis and commentary about technology trends and products that are changing the construction industry at an ever-faster pace.
 It includes the exclusive First Read column featuring thought-leadership from industry players who help advance the conversation about best practices with construction and technology adoption.

 - ENR Risk Review, a biweekly newsletter with news, analysis and commentary about insurance, surety, regulatory compliance, ethics and law.

 - ENR Tracks & Trends — a biweekly newsletter covering the latest tools of the trade in the construction industry.
 Targeted primarily to contractors, it includes news, reviews, trends and analysis of heavy equipment, trucks and tools as well as new products that help builders get their work done safely and productively.
 Some issues also will feature live coverage of industry trade shows worldwide.